KaotoIO/kaoto.io/content/blog/kaoto-2.11-release/index.md

 ### Citrus Testing Capabilities

-Kaoto 2.11 introduces comprehensive Citrus framework integration for automated testing of your Apache Camel integrations:
+Kaoto 2.11 introduces comprehensive Citrus framework integration, bringing automated testing capabilities directly into your visual integration design workflow.
+Build and manage Citrus tests alongside your Apache Camel routes, ensuring your integrations work correctly through behavior-driven testing.

+**Visual Test Design**

-- **Citrus Test Support** - Full integration with the Citrus testing framework, enabling you to create, manage, and execute automated tests directly within Kaoto
+- **Citrus Test Support** - Full integration with the Citrus testing framework, enabling you to create and manage automated tests directly within Kaoto's visual interface
-- **Visual Test Actions** - Dedicated icons for Citrus test actions, making it easy to identify and work with test components in your integration flows
+- **Dedicated Test Icons** - Visual indicators for Citrus test actions make it easy to identify and distinguish test components from regular integration steps in your flows
+- **Test Action Library** - Access to Citrus test actions (send, receive, echo, sleep, etc.) through Kaoto's component catalog, allowing you to build test scenarios visually

+**Test Configuration and Management**

-- **Custom Test Fields** - Specialized configuration fields for Citrus Endpoints and MessageBody, streamlining test setup and configuration
+- **Citrus Endpoint Configuration** - Specialized configuration fields for Citrus Endpoints, providing a streamlined interface for defining test endpoints with proper protocols and message formats
+- **Standard Property Forms** - Configure test actions using Kaoto's familiar property forms, maintaining consistency with how you configure Camel components
+- **YAML/XML Serialization** - Tests are serialized to standard Citrus YAML or XML format, making them portable and compatible with the broader Citrus ecosystem

+**Integrated Testing Workflow**

+- **Side-by-Side Development** - Create tests in the same workspace as your integration routes, keeping test scenarios close to the code they validate
+- **Visual Test Organization** - Manage test files through Kaoto's file explorer, with clear visual distinction between integration routes and test definitions
+- **Test Execution** - Run Citrus tests directly from Kaoto's interface to validate your integration behavior during development

-This feature bridges the gap between integration development and testing, allowing you to validate your Camel routes with enterprise-grade testing capabilities.
+This feature bridges the gap between integration development and testing, allowing you to validate your Camel routes with behavior-driven testing capabilities while maintaining the visual approach that makes Kaoto powerful.

 VIDEO SHOWING CITRUS CAPABILITIES IN KAOTO

 ### Catalog and Runtime Management

-Enhanced runtime and catalog management capabilities provide better control over your development environment:
+Enhanced runtime and catalog management capabilities provide better control over your development environment, giving you the flexibility to choose how you execute and test your integrations.

-- **Multiple Executors** - Support for both Camel CLI and experimental new feature Camel Launcher, giving you flexibility in how you run your integrations
+**Multiple Execution Options**

+Kaoto 2.11 introduces support for multiple executors, allowing you to choose the best runtime approach for your workflow:

+- **Camel CLI (Default)** - The traditional and stable Camel JBang CLI executor provides reliable integration execution with full Camel JBang feature support.
+This is the recommended option for most users, offering proven stability and comprehensive Camel runtime capabilities

+- **Camel Launcher (Experimental)** - A new experimental executor that offers an alternative execution approach.
+This feature is under active development and provides early access to upcoming runtime improvements.
+Perfect for users who want to explore new capabilities and provide feedback on future execution features

+**Why Multiple Executors Matter**

+Different development scenarios benefit from different execution approaches.
+The Camel CLI excels at production-like testing with full JBang capabilities, while the experimental Camel Launcher explores new execution patterns that may offer performance or feature advantages in the future.
+Having both options ensures you can choose the right tool for your specific needs while maintaining backward compatibility.

+**Centralized Configuration**

-- **Settings-Based Catalog Versions** - Catalog versions are now read from settings, providing centralized version management
+- **Settings-Based Catalog Versions** - Catalog versions are now read from settings, providing centralized version management across your workspace.
+This ensures consistency when working with multiple integration files and makes it easier to upgrade or switch between Camel versions

-- **Custom Run Arguments** - Users can now overwrite default run arguments for greater control over execution
+- **Custom Run Arguments** - Override default run arguments to fine-tune execution behavior.
+Add custom JVM options, enable specific Camel features, or configure runtime parameters without modifying your integration files

-- **Camel JBang 4.20.0** - Upgraded default Camel JBang version from 4.18.0 to 4.20.0
+- **Camel JBang 4.20.0** - Upgraded default Camel JBang version from 4.18.0 to 4.20.0, bringing the latest Camel features, performance improvements, and bug fixes to your development environment

 FIGURE OF SETTINGS PAGE